orchidsoftware/crud/README.md

 ```

 It is necessary to give the right to manage it to the user.
-To click on the profile in the left column and go to the system page, and then to the page with users,
+To click on the profile in the left column, go to the system page, and then to the page with users,
-where you can issue them a mandate or assign a role.
+you can issue them a mandate or assign a role.
 After that, they will be displayed in the left menu.

 ## Defining Fields

 Each resource contains a `fields` method.
 This method returns an array of fields, which generally extend the `Orchid\Screen\Field` class.

-To add a field to a resource, we can simply add it to the resource's `fields` method.
+To add a field to a resource, we can add it to the resource's `fields` method.
 Typically, fields may be created using their static `make` method.
-This method accepts several arguments; however, you usually only need to pass the name of the field.
+This method accepts several arguments; however, you usually only need to pass the field's name.

 ```php